tumarkin/yente/README.md

 # Overview

 *yente* matches names across two data files.
-Matching is based on rareness of words, which means that one does not need to preprocess the names to remove common words (i.e. the, and) that are non-informative parts of names.
-It is highly customizable.
-The user may  allow for misspellings, implement phonetic algorithms, trim words at a prespecified number of characters, output any number of potential matches (with and without ties), and combine any of the preceding customizations.
-By construction, *yente* is word-order and case insensitive (Shawn Spencer matches SPENCER, SHAWN). *yente* also allows for simple multi-core processing of names to maximize computational power.
+Matching is based on rareness of words, which means that one does not need to preprocess the names to remove common, non-informative words in names (i.e. and, the, company) It is highly customizable.
+The user may optionally allow for misspellings, implement phonetic algorithms, trim the constituent words of a name at a prespecified number of characters, output any number of potential matches (with and without ties), and combine any of the preceding customizations.
+By construction, *yente* is both word-order and case insensitive (Shawn Spencer matches SPENCER, SHAWN). *yente* is a multi-core program, allowing users to maximize computational power.

 See below for installation, usage, best practices, and some examples of *yente*.